 Dear readers in print and online,

-As always, if you’ve got any news or projects you’d like the team here to know about, don’t hesitate to reach out to me at firstname.lastname@example.org.
+As always, if you have any news or projects you’d like us to know about, feel free to send me an email at email@example.com.

 Alexa Moreno Perdomo